A Unified FPT Framework for Crossing Number Problems: Conclusions

 \section{Conclusions}

-\subparagraph{More applications.} \Cref{thm:mainmod} allows for almost endless combinations for crossing number variants, in terms of drawing styles, ways to count crossings, allowed vertex splits and edge removals, all possibly taking edge colors into account, all on an arbitrary surface.
+\subparagraph{More applications.} \Cref{thm:main} allows for almost endless combinations for crossing number variants, in terms of drawing styles, ways to count crossings, allowed vertex splits and edge removals, all possibly taking edge colors into account, all on an arbitrary surface. \Cref{thm:mainrot} additionally makes it possible to restrict the rotation system in a rich subset of the variants.
 This shows the versatility of our approach.
 Altogether, our general framework encompasses most existing crossing number variations, and even more general ones, implying, in a unified way, fixed-parameter tractable algorithms for these crossing number problems in any surface.

-\subparagraph{Limitations.} Nonetheless, in our definition of a crossing-counting pair, $\kappa(D)$ must functionally bound the total number of intersection points in the drawing~$D$, and the value of~$\kappa$ cannot grow upon deletion of vertices and edges.
-The first requirement immediately excludes, e.g., the local crossing number (the minimum $r$ such that a given graph has an $r$-planar drawing, which is \NP-complete to compute already for~$r=1$~\cite{DBLP:journals/siamcomp/CabelloM13,DBLP:journals/algorithmica/GrigorievB07}), and the second requirement excludes some recently introduced drawing styles such as, for instance, $1^+$ and $2^+$-real face drawings~\cite{DBLP:journals/access/BinucciBDDHKLMT24}.
+\subparagraph{Limitations.} Nonetheless, our framework requires an upper bound~$r$ on the intersecting size of~$\DD$, and $\DD$ must be preserved by the removal of any vertex or edge.
+The first requirement immediately excludes, e.g., the local crossing number (the minimum $t$ such that a given graph has a $t$-planar drawing, which is \NP-complete to compute already for~$t=1$~\cite{DBLP:journals/siamcomp/CabelloM13,DBLP:journals/algorithmica/GrigorievB07}), and the second requirement excludes some recently introduced drawing styles such as, for instance, $1^+$ and $2^+$-real face drawings~\cite{DBLP:journals/access/BinucciBDDHKLMT24}.
 It is conceivable that Courcelle-based approaches would be still able to handle $1^+$ and $2^+$-real face drawings, albeit not easily.

-Another weakness, in particular compared to the very recent preprint by Hamm, Klute, and Parada~\cite{DBLP:journals/corr/abs-2412-13092}, is our quite restricted ability to handle predrawn parts of the input graph, essentially limited to fixing \emph{uncrossable} parts of the graph via rigid subembeddings, and to special restrictions like the fixed rotation system in \Cref{prop:CCCNrot}.
+Another weakness, in particular compared to the recent preprint by Hamm, Klute, and Parada~\cite{DBLP:journals/corr/abs-2412-13092}, is our quite restricted ability to handle predrawn parts of the input graph, essentially limited to fixing \emph{uncrossable} parts of the graph via rigid subembeddings, and to special restrictions like the fixed rotation system in \Cref{thm:mainrot}.
 In contrast, \cite{DBLP:conf/compgeom/HammH22} and \cite{DBLP:journals/corr/abs-2412-13092} are very general in this respect and, in particular, allow crossings of fixed parts with the unfixed rest of the graph.